risingwavelabs/risingwave/docs/cpu-profiling.md

 ```shell
 ./risedev ctl profile --sleep [seconds]
 ```
-All compute nodes will be profile for a given `seconds` time and generated flame graph will be transfered to your local machine.
+All compute nodes will be profile for a given `seconds` time and generated flame graph will be transferred to your local machine.

-Note: To profile our compute nodes remotely, please make sure all remote nodes have a public ip adress accessible from your local machine (The one)
+Note: To profile our compute nodes remotely, please make sure all remote nodes have a public ip address accessible from your local machine (The one)